Security Incident Reports: DDoS and TYPO3

 • Field-tested templates for DDoS post-mortems and TYPO3 security incidents, including automated CVE correlation.

-• Modular report templates according to NIST SP 800-61 and SANS with objective severity ratings (NCISS, CVSS, DRS).
+• Modular report templates aligned with NIST SP 800-61 and SANS, with objective severity ratings (NCISS, CVSS, DRS).

-• DDoS analysis with automated mapping of known vulnerabilities via CVE correlation and metrics such as Peak Bandwidth and attack vectors.
+• DDoS analysis that automatically maps known vulnerabilities through CVE correlation, alongside metrics such as peak bandwidth and attack vectors.

 • Forensic checklist for compromised TYPO3 instances: system inventory, sys_log, fileadmin, and tt_content.